 Co-owner of Poole's Pharmacy in Marietta, Ga., and is a partner in nine other Georgia pharmacies.
 Sherrer also owns First Aid of America, an industrial first aid and safety supply company.
 He graduated from the Mercer University Southern School of Pharmacy.

 First Vice President, opened Kids Meds Pharmacy in 2003, which specializes in prescription drugs for children.

 Jeff Harrell, R.Ph.

-Fourth vice president, joins NCPA's leadership as Fourth Vice President.
-He is co-owner of six pharmacies in Washington state, most of them located in the state's southwestern Peninsula region, and all a part of Penninsula Pharmacies, Inc. Harrell managed an independent pharmacy in Seattle before returning to his native Long Beach, Wash. to become co-owner of Penninsula Pharmacies.
+Second Vice President, Jeff Harrell is co-owner of six pharmacies in Washington state, most of them located in the state's southwestern Peninsula region, and all a part of Peninsula Pharmacies, Inc. Harrell managed an independent pharmacy in Seattle before returning to his native Long Beach, Wash. to become co-owner of Peninsula Pharmacies.
 He is a leading authority on technology innovations in pharmacy practice and a graduate of Washington State University, where he earned a Doctor of Pharmacy degree.